 - a.
 Membership of the Student Affairs Conduct Committee (SACC) is comprised of the Vice President for Student Affairs or designee, faculty and staff members, and elected student justices of the Student Government Association.
 The elected student justices consist of the Chief Justice, Associate Chief Justice and three student justices; although all may serve at a particular hearing, only three are required if the Student Justices hear a case alone.
 When faculty and staff members serve on the SACC, the hearing will only require one Student Justice.
 The Vice President for Student Affairs or designee presides at the hearing of the committee.
 This committee shall hear cases which may result in a student, student group, and/or student organization being admonished, exonerated, receiving a letter of warning, being assigned University service or counseling, receiving a fine, being placed on probation, losing privileges, being assigned a research assignment or reflection journal, paying restitution, being required to attend workshops/seminars, being suspended or being expelled from the University community. - b.
 In instances which may involve a conflict of interest with the victims/complainants in the case being adjudicated, the Vice President for Student Affairs or designee reserves the right to have the chairperson of the hearing temporarily or permanently replace or dismiss any person(s) from SACC membership.
 This includes, but is not limited to any elected student justices, faculty or staff members.
-Ultimately, the Vice President for Student Affairs or designee reserves the right to comprise a committee based on the dynamics of each respective case.
+Ultimately, the Vice President for Student Affairs or designee

+- reserves the right to comprise a committee based on the dynamics of each respective case.
 No SACC member, witness, observer, or other student may violate the confidentiality of student conduct proceedings.
-SACC members may never reveal information about student conduct deliberations or outcomes, except pursuant to court order.
+SACC members may never reveal information about student conduct deliberations or outcomes, except pursuant to court order. - c.
+During University breaks and summer sessions, the Vice President for Student Affairs or designee reserves the right to comprise a SACC without a student representative being a part of the committee, due to the limited availability of students during these time frames.